KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/css-guide/intro.md

 **<mark>CSS is a language for styling</mark>**

-That's it and let's try it.
+That's it and let's try CSS.

 ## Let's try CSS!